corticalstack/corticalstack.github.io/mt.md

 Vaccine trials information from multiple sources is automatically aggregated and can be explored in a highly visual way to help track and understand the dynamic vaccine development landscape.

 State-of-the-art search with BERT-based strategies locates highly relevant academic papers to a biomedical question.
-The best strategy outperforms the "go to" PubMedCentral search engine as evaluated by a medical expert.
+The best strategy outperforms the "*go to*" PubMedCentral search engine as evaluated by a medical expert.

 For more, please read my [Master's Degree Thesis paper](https://docs.google.com/viewer?url=https://github.com/corticalstack/corticalstack.github.io/raw/master/docs/project/Jon-Paul Boyd Masters Thesis Report COVID-LEAP state-of-the-art information retrieval.pdf) grade 90%